Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 That's a lot, and most of the time, the novice programmer doesn't want to learn it all.
 However, learning as much as possible will certainly benefit the novice programmer's future work.

-This is why, my criterias for choosing a programming language are the following:
+This is why, my criteria for choosing a programming language are the following:

 1. **Ease of Learning**: Being able to learn most of the concepts in a minimum of time.
 2. **Availability**: Not every programming language is accessible.
-Setup a programming environment should no be difficult.
+Setting up a programming environment should not be difficult.
 3. **Goal**: It is possible to program in every language.
 But some are certainly "domain"-specific.
 4. **Trend**: Learning a dying programming language will simply demotivate the programmer.

 I'm also taking account that the person won't be learning one programming language.

-To be a good developper is to diversify since the future is uncertain. **Do not over-specialize, be a generalist.**
+To be a good developer is to diversify since the future is uncertain. **Do not over-specialize, be a generalist.**

 I've used all the languages mentioned in this article at some point in my life as a software engineer.
 I used develop software for Embedded Systems, Machine Learning, DevOps, Games, VR, Backend, Front-end (Web, Qt, Flutter, Android).
 It's always interesting to learn the syntax, rationale, behavior and paradigm of a programming language to understand how the programming ecosystem will evolve.

-## Your first programming language for embbeded systems: Arduino (C++)
+## Your first programming language for embedded systems: Arduino (C++)

 Are we already starting with something hard?
 Not really, let me explain.

-A good gift to someone to start programming is often an Arduino with a LCD shield.
+A good gift to someone to start programming is often an Arduino with an LCD shield.

 While C++ is often recognized as a complex language, Arduino has abstracted most complex parts and propose a simple syntax: